Original Cub Document

 Citatation Presented To Dr. Maurice DeLaval

-OFFICER CLASS OF THE ORDER OF THE GOLDEN LION
+OFFICER CLASS OF THE ORDER OF THE GOLDEN LIONDoctor Maurice DeLaval

 CITATION.
 DENTIST, A RESIDENT OF VIELSALM, BELGIUM, GREATLY AIDED THE 106th, INFANTRY DIVISION ASSOCIATIONS, WHILE ACTING AS LIAISON AIDE TO MEMORIALS CHAIRMAN DOUGLAS S. COFFEY, ON THE OCCASION OF THE DEDICATION OF THE MEMORIAL ERECTED BY THE ASSOCIATION IN SAINT VITH, BELGIUM.
 DOCTOR DE LAVAL GAVE UNSTINTINGLY OF HIS OWN TIME AND ENERGY IN RENDERING THIS SERVICE.